-To monitor the implementation of its environmental policy, control environmental risks and encourage the communication of its environmental performance to stakeholders, ENGIE implements a specific reporting system that goes beyond the requirements of French law and which takes into account the Global Reporting Initiative (GRI) recommendations.
+To monitor the implementation of its environmental policy. control environmental risks and encourage the communication of its environmental performance to stakeholders, ENGIE implements a specific reporting system which takes into account the Global Reporting Initiative (GRI) recommendations.

 Environmental reporting is closely tied to operational performance reporting, thus becoming a management tool.
 The Group's Executive Committee transmits this goal of making environmental concerns an integral part of management responsibilities.